Are you or a child in your care struggling with their emotions on a day to day basis?

 As part of this course you'll get:

-- Detailed ebook explaining what the technique is, why it's so useful for children and how you can use it for yourself and your child
+- Detailed ebook explaining what the technique is, why it's so useful for children and how you can use it for yourself and your family

-- Guided videos to help you and your child reduce day to day stress and anxiety
+- Guided videos to help you and your family reduce day to day stress and anxiety

 - Access to the Wellbeing Warrior Community, where you can share your success stories and connect with others seeking to optimise their health and wellbeing and that of their children